 Watercolor on paper adhered to mat board, 8 x 10 1/4 inches, signed on the back and inscribed "Old Peep Toad Mill / North S[cit]uate, RI / Aug.
 5, 1914."
 The town name is hard to make out, but there is an old Peep Toad Mill in East Killingly, Connecticut, not far from the Rhode Island state line.
 Hays had a studio in Providence, RI, and is known for painting bucolic subjects.

-A fine pencil drawing by Dexter Dawes done on a heavy weight paper.
-It measures 7 5/8 x 11 inches.
+This landscape drawing by Dexter Dawes measures 18 1/2 x 24 1/2 inches and is signed in the lower right corner.
 Dawes was born in Englewood, NJ and went on to study at New York City's Art Student League.
-He summered in Marlboro, NH surrounded by beautiful gardens with views of Mount Monadnock which became the inspiration for many of his lithographs and paintings.
+He summered in Marlboro, NH surrounded by beautiful gardens with views of Mount Monadnock which became the inspiration for many of his lithographs and drawings.
 He belonged to a number of associations including the National Arts Club.